 “They will want to speak to NACAC, the regional body, to offer themselves for more events,” said Lord Coe.
 “They can come and talk to us.
 We have the World Relays, we have all sorts of things.
 It would be great to have those here.”

-In a letter addressed to both the Local Organizing Committee and the Cayman Islands Government, NACAC President Victor Lopez further endorsed the execution of the games saying “if this wasn’t the best, it ranks among the best ever.”
+In a letter addressed to both the Local Organizing Committee and the Cayman Islands Government, NACAC President Victor Lopez further endorsed the execution of the games saying “if this was the best, it ranks among the best ever.”